 In this guide, though, we’re championing the little guy.
 There are some smaller companies around the UK that are doing some brilliant work and their businesses are making cricket more accessible.
 These could even be the next best thing in the world of cricket.

-Village Cricket Co. – Best Budget
+Village Cricket Co. – Best Value Brand

 The Village Cricket Co. set out with the ambition of making a quality cricket bat for under £100, and they managed.